colonialjelly/colonialjelly.github.io/_posts/2019-12-19-multilayer-perceptron.md

 #### Derivatives, Derivatives, Derivatives

-*Skip this section if you don't care about all of the nitty-gritty details of computing the partials.
-Although I do think that it's good to do this at least once by hand.*
+*Skip this section if you don't care about all of the gory details of computing the partials.
+Although I do think that it's a good idea to do this at least once by hand.*

 Now we will need to breakdown each of the partial derivatives using the chain rule.
 If we're not careful about giving names to intermediate values, it will quickly get hairy.
 So let's do that first.